PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Abstract

 \section{Abstract}

-Large language models (\textsc{LLMs}) have revolutionized the field of \textsc{NLP}.
-Notably, their in-context learning capabilities also enable their use as evaluation metrics for natural language generation, making them particularly advantageous in low-resource scenarios and time-restricted applications.
-In this work, we introduce PrExMe, a large-scale \textit{prompt exploration for metrics}, where we evaluate more than $720$ prompt templates for open-source \textsc{LLM}-based metrics on machine translation (\textsc{MT}) and summarization datasets, totalling over $6.6$M evaluations.
-This extensive comparison (1) serves as a benchmark of the performance of recent open-source \textsc{LLMs} as metrics and (2) explores the stability and variability of different prompting strategies.
-We discover that, on \senewest{the} one hand, there are scenarios for which prompts are stable.
+Large language models (\textsc{LLMs}) have revolutionized \textsc{NLP} \revn{research}. \revn{Notably, in-context learning enables} their use as evaluation metrics for natural language generation, making them particularly advantageous in low-resource scenarios and time-restricted applications.
+In this work, we introduce PrExMe, a large-scale \textit{\textbf{Pr}ompt \textbf{Ex}ploration for \textbf{Me}trics}, where we evaluate more than $720$ prompt templates for open-source \textsc{LLM}-based metrics on machine translation (\textsc{MT}) and summarization datasets, totalling over $6.6$M evaluations.
+This extensive comparison (1) \revn{benchmarks} recent open-source \textsc{LLMs} as metrics and (2) explores the stability and variability of different prompting strategies.
+We discover that, on the one hand, there are scenarios for which prompts are stable.
 For instance, some \textsc{LLMs} show idiosyncratic preferences and favor to grade generated texts with textual labels while others prefer to return numeric scores.
 On the other hand, the stability of prompts and model rankings can be susceptible to seemingly innocuous changes.
 For example, changing the requested output format from ``0 to 100'' to ``-1 to +1'' can strongly affect the rankings in our evaluation.
 Our study contributes to understanding the impact of different prompting approaches on \textsc{LLM}-based metrics for MT and summarization evaluation, highlighting the most stable prompting patterns and potential limitations.\footnote{We make our code available: \url{https://github.com/Gringham/PrExMe}}